lsst-dm/dm_dev_guide/docs/change-controlled-docs.rst

    - For project documents (such as LPM and LSE), email the PDF to the LSST librarian.

-   - For DM documents (such as LDM and DMTR), email the PDF to a DM documentalist.
+   - For DM documents (LDM), email the PDF to a DM documentalist.

 2. Wait for the documentalist or librarian to upload the document and verify that it appears on the Version page of the document on DocuShare.
    You can find the document version page with the short link ``https://ls.st/<handle>*``.